samriddhi12pandey/firewall-log-analyzer-using-python/README.md

 # License

-##This project is developed for academic purposes.
+## This project is developed for academic purposes.

 # Acknowledgements

-##Thanks to our faculty and mentors for their guidance and support.
+## Thanks to our faculty and mentors for their guidance and support.

-UFW / iptables